-The Company did not grant any stock options during the years ended December 31, 2017 or 2016, nor were any options exercised during such periods.
+The Company did not grant any stock options during the years ended December 31, 2018 or 2017, nor were any options exercised during such periods.
+No options were outstanding at December 31, 2018 or 2017.

-Share-based compensation expense recognized for the years ended December 31, 2017 and 2016 was \$514,000 and \$428,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of operations and comprehensive (loss) income.
-Unrecognized expense related to existing share-based compensation and arrangements is approximately \$474,000 at December 31, 2017 and will be recognized over a weighted-average period of approximately 12 months.
+Share-based compensation expense recognized for the years ended December 31, 2018 and 2017 was \$313,000 and \$514,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss.
+Unrecognized expense related to existing share-based compensation and arrangements is approximately \$207,000 at December 31, 2018 and will be recognized over a weighted-average period of approximately 12 months.